 People who suffer from mood or personality disorders often feel as though they have no control over their emotions.
 They’re prone to outbursts, uncontrolled anxiety, and even rage.
 This makes patients more likely to engage in dangerous or destructive coping mechanisms.
 DBT teaches people how to reduce their vulnerability to painful emotions and work on increasing desirable emotions by showing them how to recognize and actively change what they are feeling.

 Impulsive behavior, emotional outbursts, and destructive habits often affect interpersonal relationships.
-Dialectical behavior therapy aims to improve social functioning by helping people develop skills that promote self-respect and conflict resolution as well as teaching them how to be more assertive in asking for what they need.
+Dialectical behavior treatment aims to improve social functioning by helping people develop skills that promote self-respect and conflict resolution as well as teaching them how to be more assertive in asking for what they need.

 What To Expect

 Individual meetings take place multiple times a week in person and by telephone.
-Therapy sessions by telephone are often part of DBT.
+Treatment sessions by telephone are often part of DBT.
 During these sessions patients build their behavioral skills through role-playing and interacting.

 At Blair Wellness Group of Beverly Hills, patients receive comprehensive, customized, unique and personalized treatment based on their unique needs.
 Dr. Blair is renowned for treating a wide range of conditions, disorders, and often finds it beneficial to use multiple methods as a way to accelerate the effectiveness of treatment in an eclectic manner to address different aspects of your life and areas of functioning.